-If a requesting party receives a native-file database production, the native production should be compared to a production of database information in a generic "load file" format that can be read by many different types of databases.
-Such load files include the fielded data that has been exported, so the requesting party can use the load files to map each information field into a database structure of its own design.
+If a requesting party receives a native-file database production, the native production should be accompanied by a production of database information in the form of generic "load files" such as text delimited files that can be read by many different types of databases or other software applications.
+Such load files should include the fielded data that has been exported, so the requesting party can use the load files to map each information field into a database structure of its own design.